Ross Geller: Appearances

 Ross claims to have "given up a career in basketball" to become a paleontologist and claims that the ideas for Jurassic Park and Die Hard were stolen from him.
 He also had a major interest in music, playing the keyboard for hours in the basement of their house in Long Island.
 Ross also claims credit for the Got Milk? slogan.

 Ross had a pet in the first season of the show: a white-headed capuchin monkey named Marcel (although the monkey used in the series was a female called Katie).

 Relationships

 Over the course of the show, Ross dates a considerable number of women.
-He married three times and is divorced three times.
+He is married three times and divorced three times.
 His proclivity to marry and divorce is a running gag within the series.